pculture/amara-keymaker/readme.md

 To reset account passwords, enter your username and click the "Reset" button.
 You will receive an email with a link.
 Click the link and reset your password.

+# Worker
+Python RQ is used for the worker.
+To launch a worker, simply run `python rqworker -c config`
+Note: If you use a password for Redis, you need to use `python worker.py` as there is a limitation with using `python rqworker` as it does not send the password.

 # Administration
 If you have admin rights, you can login to the application and configure hosts, SSH info, etc.  To login, visit `/admin`.